programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 ```
 Now if you save and reload, there should only be one highlighted jar at a time.

-We also need the onClick function to:
+You also need the onClick function to:

 * hide the current panel (set .visible to false for the 'selectedPlane'),
 * change the 'selectedPlane' to the new jars linked userData panel